What is product-led growth?

 Tactics for product-led growth

 Going from a siloed to product-oriented organization is no small feat.
 It often requires reorienting teams, reimagining workflows, cultivating skills, and hiring new talent.
-With the right structure and people in place, you can begin to implement some of the common tactics for PLG.
+With the right structure and people in place, you can begin to implement some of the common tactics for product-led growth (PLG).

 Best practices for PLG: